Cheesecake Tart

 After adding the filling to the crust, the tart can be refrigerated for up to 2 days.
 Beyond that, the crust may start to soften.

-I recommend adding the strawberries as soon to serving as you can.
+I recommend adding the strawberries as soon as you can to serving.
 You don’t want the juicy strawberries making the cheesecake filling wet.
 No more than 4 hours in advance would be best.

 For instructions on assembling and freezing the entire cheesecake in advance, see the freezing section below.